 They are giving an interpretation before establishing the facts.
 Bad legal practice.
-He answer, “Whether He is a sinner or not He do not know.
-One thing He know: that though He was blind, now He see.”
-As He speak more strength comes into me. his whole community is looking on amazed that He am not intimidated.
+He answers them.
+“Whether He is a sinner or not I do not know.
+One thing I know: that though I was blind, now I see.”
+As He speaks more strength comes into him.
+His whole community is looking on amazed that He is not intimidated.
 But they forget that He was not trained to fear the sight of elaborately dressed, long bearded, gentlemen.
 He never saw them before.
 Rather, his whole world is shaped by this remarkable event – the creation of his eyes – at his age!

 They are taken aback by his unexpected boldness and ask an objective straight forward question about facts this time.
 “What did He do to you?
 How did He open your eyes?”
-I see they have made progress in their investigation.
-He am the man.
-He was born blind.
-He now see.
-Jesus did it and they now ask what did He do. his courage is growing to a point where He rebuke them.
+The man detects they have made progress in their investigation.
+I am the man.
+I was born blind.
+I now see.
+Jesus did it, and now they are asking what did He do?
+His courage is growing to a point where He rebukes them.

 “I told you already, and you did not listen.
 Why do you want to hear it again?
 Do you also want to become His disciples?”

-I know what their agenda is.
+The man is beginning to recognize what their agenda is.
 They do not want to believe in Jesus.
 And the more they make excuses the harder they get.
 They are heading to a point in their ‘investigation’ that leads to only one logical conclusion.
 Jesus is Messiah.
-But at each step of denial their hypocrisy goes on display and their hearts are hardened.
+But at each step of denial their hypocrisy goes on display and their hearts become more hardened.

-I hit them with the conclusions the facts are pointing to for me.
-Jesus is Messiah and He believe in Him.
-He take another step of boldness and hit them with sarcasm.
+Our man hits them with the conclusions the facts are pointing to.
+Jesus is Messiah.
+Then he takes another step of boldness and hits them with sarcasm.
 “You too want to become His disciples?”
 They revert to bullying.
-They have nothing left to support their position so they get personal.
+They have nothing left to support their position, so they get personal.
 “You are this man’s disciple, but we are Moses’ disciples.
 We know that God spoke to Moses; as for this fellow, we do not know where He is from.”

-I find myself hammering home his sarcasm and highlighting their growing denial of the truth.
-“Why, this is a marvellous thing, that you do not know where He is from; yet He has opened his eyes.”
-He give them an invitation from God to become Jesus’ disciples along with me.
-But they have a lot to lose; their authority in their community; and they don’t want to let go.
-But at this point they can choose Jesus along with me.
+The man sees their obvious blindness and becomes more bold.
+“Why, this is a marvellous thing, that you do not know where He is from; yet He has opened my eyes.”
+He gives them an invitation from God to become Jesus’ disciples along with himself.
+But they have a lot to lose; their authority in their community.
+But at this point they can, if they choose, change their minds and believe in Jesus like the healed man.
 They have a lot in their favour.
 They know scripture.
 From it they know signs of Messiah.
 They know how to interpret signs.
-He put them at a cross roads.
+They are at a crossroads.
 Roles are being reversed.
-He am interrogating them.
-He am the sign of Messiah if they would only see.
+He is interrogating them.
+He is the sign of Messiah if they would only see.
 Now it is they who are blind.
 They are refusing to see.
 They reach a climax.
 They make their choice.
-He make his last appeal to them.
+He makes his last appeal to them.
 “Now we know that God does not hear sinners; but if anyone is a worshipper of God and does His will, He hears him.
 Since the world began it has been unheard of that anyone opened the eyes of one who was born blind.
 If this man were not from God, He could do nothing.”